agmip/ARDN/docs/Annotation.md

                 "unit_url": "http://purl.obolibrary.org/obo/UO_0000283"
               },

-where "column_index": 22 refers to the header for the column of data containing maize grain yield, "http://purl.obolibrary.org/obo/TO_0000396" is the uri  for the corresponding term in the trait ontology, and "http://purl.obolibrary.org/obo/UO_0000283" is the uri corresponding term in the Units Ontology.
+where 'column_index': 22 refers to the header for the column of data containing maize grain yield, 'http://purl.obolibrary.org/obo/TO_0000396' is the uri  for the corresponding term in the trait ontology, and 'http://purl.obolibrary.org/obo/UO_0000283' is the uri corresponding term in the Units Ontology.

 In addition to variable mapping, SC1 files contain metadata that describe who generated the dataset annotation, the source location of the raw data, the content of the file, and where data are located in the file.